eduwz/bm40hsrgb-Rev2/readme.md

 The game layer is mainly for apex and csgo/valo, `1234` is used to cycle through weapons and utilities, so far I did not found a comfortable spot for the `4` key and thats the only key that i need to rebind ingame, currently using a mouse button for that.

-  [^1]: you can use [Vial](https://github.com/vial-kb/vial-gui) to configure the keymap without having to recompile and reflash.